 From the Sugarlands Visitor Center near Gatlinburg, drive 13 miles south on Newfound Gap Road to reach the parking area at Newfound Gap.
 You'll be hiking eastbound on the Appalachian Trail to reach the Jump Off.

 drive 20.2 miles north to reach the Newfound Gap.

 The hike to the Jump Off, via the Appalachian Trail, begins from the east side of the Newfound Gap parking area.
-A steady climb over the course of the first two miles of the hike quickly leaves the crowds at Newfound Gap behind.
-For your effort during this section of trail you'll be rewarded often and early.
-Take a short break at roughly two-thirds of a mile to soak in the grand views of the North Carolina Smokies towards the south.
-Make sure to keep an eye out for the wide variety of wildflowers that bloom in this area as well.
+A steady climb over the course of the first two miles of this hike will quickly leave the crowds at Newfound Gap behind.
+For your effort during this portion of the hike you'll be rewarded early and often.
+Take a short break at roughly two-thirds of a mile to enjoy some grand views of the North Carolina Smokies to the south.
+Also, make sure to keep an eye out for the wide variety of wildflowers that bloom at these elevations during the spring and early summer.

-Just before reaching the Sweat Heifer Creek Trail junction at 1.7 miles, take in the outstanding views of Mount LeConte and Myrtle Point towards the northwest.
+Just before reaching the Sweat Heifer Creek Trail junction at 1.7 miles, be sure to take in the outstanding views of Mount LeConte and Myrtle Point towards the northwest.

-Throughout several portions of this section of trail you'll be traveling at an elevation of roughly 6000 feet.
-Being at the highest point along this narrow ridge, with outstanding views on either side of the trail, you'll feel like you're walking along the spine of the Appalachian Mountains.
+Throughout several portions of the hike you'll be traveling at elevations of around 6000 feet.
+Being at the highest point along this narrow ridge, with stunning views on either side of the trail, you'll feel like you're walking on the spine of the Appalachian Mountains.